JOPATE/UmaVer/README.md

 After that it should install the dependencies: burntToast and fzf if you dont already have those installed, and the shortcut should be added to the Start Menu.
 If you find any bugs you can issue them, tho I rarely ever login to Github so idk when i'd fix it.

+Also you must install both Umamusume versions before, not necessarily in game downloads...
+You can install the Global version through Steam, as for the Japanese version you will need a VPN so you can download it through DMM.